11 day old with abdominal distension. Initial radiograph and follow-up images below interpreted as normal.

 Differential Diagnosis:

-- Inodomethacin for PDA can cause decreased GI blood flow and intestinal perforation.
+Inodomethacin for PDA can cause decreased GI blood flow and intestinal perforation.
+IatrogenicInfection

 Subsequent radiographs demonstrated placement of a second drain in the left lower quadrant with resolution of pneumoperitoneum.